SimingSiming/Local-LLM/README.md

 ### Step 4.
 Open the webui for the user interface.
 The default URL is http://localhost:8080/

-Congrats, now you have your local LLM installed in your local machine and start to chat with him!
+Congrats, now you have your local LLM installed in your local machine and start to chat with it!